*This post may contain affiliate links. Please see my disclosure for more details!*

 Cream Cheese Frosting

-• Beat the unsalted butter for a couple of minutes so its really supple and smooth - gradually add in the icing sugar and milk so that it's a smooth buttercream.
+• Beat the unsalted butter for a couple of minutes so its really supple and smooth - add the icing sugar and beat in

 Notes